ellie/notes/content/notes/profiling zsh.md

 What I did:

 1. Whack `zmodload zsh/zprof` at the top of my `.zshrc`
-2. `zprod` at the bottom of the same file
+2. `zprof` at the bottom of the same file

 Upon opening a new shell, I get a nice table showing where zsh is spending time